 Siamese shedding is less than many other cat breeds.

-But does this mean that you will be able to live allergy-free if you bring home a seal point Siamese hypoallergenic cat?
+But does this mean that you will be able to live allergy-free if you bring home a blue point or seal point Siamese hypoallergenic cat?

 Unfortunately, thanks to the Fel d 1 protein, you may still have some allergy symptoms even if you bring home a low shedding cat breed like the Siamese or one of the other low shedding cat breeds.